molgenis/capice/README.md

 CAPICE can be used as online service at http://molgenis.org/capice

-## Download files of precomputed scores for all possible SNVs and InDels (based on GrCh37)
+## Download files of precomputed scores for all possible SNVs and InDels (based on GrCh37 and CADD version 1.4)
 We precomputed the CAPICE score for all possible SNVs and InDels.
 It can be downloaded via [zenodo](https://doi.org/10.5281/zenodo.3516248).

 The file contains the following columns: